 - 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
-Click on DHCP Snooping and click on Trusted Interfaces. - 3.
+Click on Security, click on DHCP Snooping, and click on Interfaces. - 3.
 Next to each port, click the Trust drop-down list and select one of the following options. - Disable: This parameter defines the port as untrusted for the DHCP Snooping feature. - Enable: This parameter defines the port as trusted for the DHCP Snooping feature.